NSSAC/SIMBA_store/README.md

 3. Remove file-like data (accessed through, e.g., globus or other API)
 4. Streaming data data

 For SIMBA's immediate use, data types 1 and 2 seem moste important.
 Type 3 may apply to some of the geo/hydrological data, at least in the way they are set up (where do they get their initial data?)
 Type 3 may be used to transfer data from Box to Rivanna for use with modules and pipelines.
-Option 3 may also be what is applied to stage data for the equite atlas (from Rivanna to Box).
+Option 3 may also be what is applied to stage data for the equity atlas (from Rivanna to Box).
 For now, type 4 seems less relevant.

 ## Delineation of data used with SIMBA modules ##